How to Use the Global Explorers Curriculum: A Quick Start Guide

 - Mix and match: Choose one geography, one art, one science, and one story activity each week.

-Hereโs just one possible schedule to help you visualize how a week with Global Explorers might flow.
-Please, please, please use it as inspiration and not a prescription!
-You can mix, skip, or rearrange activities as you like and adjust as needed for younger or older learners.
+Here’s just one possible schedule to help you visualize how a week with Global Explorers might flow.
+Please, please, please use it as inspiration and not a prescription.
+You can always mix, skip, or rearrange activities as you like and adjust as needed for younger or older learners.

 - Monday:

-- Explore the country using a childrenโs atlas or Google Earth.
+- Explore the country using a children’s atlas (I recommend DK’s Countries of the World) and Google Earth.

-- Complete the mapwork activity and/or the Global Explorerโs Journal page.
+- Begin the mapwork activity and the Global Explorers Journal page.

 - Read some of the suggested books together.